 U.S. Department of Labor publishes poster and issues Families First Coronavirus Response Act: Employer Paid Leave Requirements.
+The DOL issued an updated version of the poster on May 27, 2020.

 Chief Judge Mary Ellen Barbera extends Maryland state court closings to May 1, 2020.
 Click HERE for the Order.